pinefoambath/pinefoambath/README.md

 ### Hi, I’m Andrea 👋

 I'm a software engineer in Zurich, Switzerland.
-I work fullstack, across the DevOps cycle.
+I work fullstack, across frontend and backend and across the DevOps cycle.

 **Programming Languages**: React, Javascript, TypeScript, Java, Ruby, C#; **Frameworks & Tools**: Ruby on Rails, Kafka, Camunda, Android SDK, SpringBoot, GraphQL, Tailwind; **DevOps**: Docker, Kubernetes, ArgoCI/CD; **Human languages**: German, English

-Personal projects:
+Some personal projects:

 * ⛵️ CURRENT PROJECT 📍: TripTracker.
 Think of it as Strava for sailing.
 Tech stack: Native Android App in Java, with a .NET/C# backend hosted on Azure, and a React web-frontend.
 This is my master thesis project for my MAS Software Engineerung degree.